 Human Resources Skills List and Examples

-There are a variety of jobs in the field of human resources (HR).
-Generally, human resources refers to the management of all aspects of employment, from hiring to employee compensation to labor law to dealing with firings and retirement.
+Generally, human resources refer to the management of all aspects of employment, from hiring to employee compensation to labor law to dealing with firings and retirement.
 Jobs in human resources include HR specialists, HR managers, training managers, recruiters, and more.

 How to Use Skills Lists